grahamedgecombe/ignition/README.markdown

 ## Tips

-If Ignition cannot find a page, it will set the `X-Cascade` header to `pass` and set the response status to 404.
-This will cause the Rails router to try the next rule(s).
-This cascade behaviour means that mapping static pages to the root of your site won't stop you accessing everything else.
+Ignition uses a constraint in the route to check if the page exists.
+This means mapping static pages to the root of your site won't stop you from accessing everything else (unless a static page conflicts with one of your normal routes).

 You can nest pages too!
 For example `/articles/i-love-rails` will map to the `app/views/pages/articles/i-love-rails.html.erb` file.
 Don't